-#NextGenSim.
-The Annual Policy Simulation has been re-branded to “#NextGenSim” and will be hosted again in early 2020.
+CIR’s Policy Simulation has been re-branded to “NextGenSim” and was hosted again in 2020.
+This year, students explored the role of nuclear energy as a transition to carbon-zero energy in the context of a fictional developing country.
 For the past three years, CIR has developed a high school policy simulation focusing on a range of issues from refugees to global energy.
-In 2019, the simulation focused on climate change, a multinational energy corporation, and renewable energy.
-If you are a student or teacher interested in participating, please contact Tacarra at firstname.lastname@example.org.